dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 Select the line of code and choose **Project > Compile Selection**.

-Notice that the status bar says “Compiling region…” and then “\*reversi-piece-shape\* successfully downloaded“.
+Notice that the status bar says "Compiling region…" and then "\*reversi-piece-shape\* successfully downloaded".

 Make a few moves on the board.